aspose-cells-cloud/aspose-cells-cloud-ruby/README.md

 Full list of issues covering all changes in this release:

--  Add the new API for splitting text in the cell.-  Optimize pivot table filter-related APIs.
+- Add the new API for splitting text in the cell.
+- Optimize pivot table filter-related APIs.

 ## Support file format